Plaindemon/laughing-doodle/README.md

 ## Acceptance Criteria

-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
+GIVEN I am using a daily planner to create a schedule

+WHEN I open the planner
-THEN the current day is displayed at the top of the calendar
+THEN the current day is displayed at the top of the calendar✔️ -- using moment.js to get accurate info and the js to add it to the page

 WHEN I scroll down
-THEN I am presented with time blocks for standard business hours
+THEN I am presented with time blocks for standard business hours ✔️

 WHEN I view the time blocks for that day
 THEN each time block is color-coded to indicate whether it is in the past, present, or future